lemonrock/cordial/README.md

 * Support for Feedly;
 * Security and robustness are priorities
 	* HTTP is always redirected to HTTPS, no ifs, no buts;
+	* HTTPS in production can have HSTS preloading enabled for maximum protection of your users;
 	* Only the latest TLSv1.2 cipher suites are used;
 	* The server runs with minimal permissions and file system access
 * HTTP headers are considered part of the web page, so you don't need horrible hacks